1960s

 John Kennedy becomes President

-Equine piroplasmosis reported in the U.S.
+Equine piroplasmosis reported in the U.S. (This is a protozoa disease spread by ticks.)

 January 16 Russian espionage ring detected in Great Britain